Coming to Terms With Being a Widow

 Learning to live as a single woman

-Confronting grief when you lose a partner is a unique experience.
+If your partner dies, this is not something you’re likely to come to terms with quickly.
+Confronting grief when you lose a partner is a unique experience, and no one can tell you how to deal with it.
 Life from now on will take courage, but in time, you’ll be moving forward not as a widow but as a single woman.
 The grief will not have gone away, but you’ll be learning how to live with it.

 Kick-start each day with a positive outlook